Docs

 mounted as a Docker volume:

-lastlight.db— SQLite: executions, workflow runs, approvals, messaging sessions, rate limits, system status.claude-home/projects/— Agent SDK session JSONL files (the full audit trail for every run).sandboxes/— cloned repos, one per task.logs/— structured harness logs.secrets/app.pem— mode-600 copy of the GitHub App key, used by sandbox containers via the shared volume.
+lastlight.db— SQLite: executions, workflow runs, approvals, messaging sessions, rate limits, system status.agent-sessions/projects/— JSONL session files (Claude-SDK-style envelope written byevent-shim.ts— the full audit trail for every run, read by the dashboard).
+Override the location withLASTLIGHT_SESSIONS_DIR.sandboxes/— cloned repos, one per task (gondolin or docker).sandbox-data/— shared volume mounted into docker-mode sandboxes.logs/— structured harness logs.secrets/app.pem— mode-600 copy of the GitHub App key, used by sandbox containers via the shared volume.

 Back this volume up if you care about the audit trail.